A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

-In the slamming test, the plate is subjected to a constant impact velocity in the direction normal to the water surface.
+In the slamming test, the plate is subjected to a constant impact velocity in the direction normal to the plate surface (the impact velocity deviates by a maximum of $1.35\%$ in the experiment as a result of the closed-loop control system setup).
 The normal impact velocity can be be divided into two components, namely, the forward and downward velocities.
 The various slamming velocity conditions are shown in Figure \ref{test_cases}.
+(Laminar model is used in all FSI simulations in the present work).
 Therein, $U$ and $W$ denote horizontal and downward impact velocities, respectively. $W_n$ denotes impact velocities orthogonal to the plate surface, expressed as $W_n = Usin(\alpha)+Wcos(\alpha)$, where $\alpha$ is the angle of attack (in this work, $\alpha = 10^{\circ}$).
 In each test, we compute the displacements at the plate center and the total slamming impact force normal to the plate surface.
-Subsequently, we compare the our FSI model results against experimental data.
+Subsequently, we compare our FSI model results against experimental data.